Out of equilibrium Phase Diagram of the Quantum Random Energy Model: Auxiliary Anderson Models and Unconventional Thermodynamic limit

-The Lyapunov exponent $\Lambda$ describes the exponential growth or the exponential decrease of the imaginary part of the diagonal elements of the self-energy with the number of recursion steps $\recK$ as: $\Delta_{\rm typ} \propto e^{\Lambda \recK}$.
-The most accurate way to compute the value of $\Lambda$ is provided by the ``inflationary'' algorithm put forward in Ref.~[\onlinecite{Altshuler2016}].
-The idea is to include an additional step to the recursion Eqs.~(\ref{eq:SigmaLin}) where all the $\Delta$'s of the population are multiplied by a factor $e^{-\Lambda \recK}$ so to keep the typical imaginary part fixed and small: $ \Delta_{\rm typ} = \theta$ (with $\theta \ll 1$).
-As soon as the stationary distribution $Q(S,\Delta)$ is reached in this recursive procedure, $\Lambda_r \to \Lambda$.
-In practice one has to consider the limit $\theta \to 0$ and $M \to \infty$, where $M$ is the number of elements of the population.
 In fig.~\ref{fig:lyap} we report the results of an accurate numerical computation of the Lyapunov exponent for $\Gamma=0.2$ and for several values of the the energy density $\varepsilon$ and of the connectivity $N$, performed with populations' size $M$ ranging from $2^{25}$ to $2^{27}$, and with $\theta$ from $10^{-16}$ to $10^{-24}$ (and for $n=2$).

 One observes that the critical energy ``density'' $\varepsilon_{\rm loc} (N)$ at which the Lyapunov exponent vanishes slowly but continuously decreases as $N$ is increased.
-In Fig.~\ref{fig:zero} we plot the dependence of $\varepsilon_{\rm loc} (N)$ as a function of $N$ for three different values of $\Gamma$: We find a similar behavior for all values of the transverse field, at least in the region of the phase diagram where the physical properties of the QREM are dominated by the random term, $\Gamma < \sqrt{2}/2$.\cite{Goldschmidt1990,Jorg2008} In particular, we observe that $\varepsilon_{\rm loc} (N)$ seems to vanish in the large $N$ limit as $\sqrt{\log N/N}$.
+In Fig.~\ref{fig:zero} we plot the dependence of $\varepsilon_{\rm loc} (N)$ as a function of $N$ for three different values of $\Gamma$: We find a similar behavior for all values of the transverse field, at least in the region of the phase diagram where the physical properties of the QREM are dominated by the random term, $\Gamma < \sqrt{2}/2$.\cite{Goldschmidt1990,Jorg2008} In particular, we observe that $\varepsilon_{\rm loc} (N)$ seems to vanish in the large $N$ limit as $\sqrt{\ln N/N}$.
 Consistently, we find that the slope $|{\rm d} \Lambda / {\rm d} \varepsilon\vert_{\varepsilon_{\rm loc}}$ around $\varepsilon_{\rm loc}$ grows roughly as $\sqrt{N}$ (inset).

 This behavior can be understood in terms of the analytic computation, carried out in App.~\ref{app:analytic} in full details, of the largest eigenvalue of the integral operator associated to the self-consistent equation for $Q(S,\Delta)$ in the large-connectivity limit and for $n=0$ (i.e., in the standard single-site Bethe approximation, when the underlying lattice is taken as a RRG of connectivity $N$), which yield:\cite{Bapst2014,ATA,Parisi2019AndersonBethe}